koushik-kumar/AngularPractice/Angular Notes.md

   };
 ```

-In the view template - use ngClass,
+In the view template - using ngClass,

 `<h3 [ngClass]="GroupOfStyles">Class Binding 23322</h3>`